langtech/langtech.github.com/README.md

 langtech.github.com
 ===================

-Everything is happening in the "gh-pages" branch.
+Everything is happening in the "master" branch.

 Prerequisites
 -------------